katholiek-onderwijs-vlaanderen/sri/README.md

 The server is RECOMMENDED to store as many as possible, other, widely accepted keys for the resource he is exposing.

+When any (list or regular) resource can not be retrieved, created or updated because of security considerations, the server MUST return with status `403 Forbidden`.
+It MUST NOT, in such case, provide any additional information as to why the request failed.

+When a batch operation has one or more operations that can not be honored due to security reasons, the server (inside the batch response) MUST return status `403 Forbidden`, and it MUST NOT provide any additional information as to why that section of the batch failed.

 ## Resource validation
 In order to allow clients to reuse all or some of the validation logic implemented on the server, the server MUST expose their validation algorithm for every resource type.
 Clients can perform a `POST` operation to `/{type}/validate`.
 If `/schools` is a list resource, `/schools/{uuid}` is an regular school resource, and the validation algorithm for checking a single school resource will be exposed on `/schools/validate`.
 The response of the validation is almost identical to a `PUT` operation with the same resource (`200 OK`, or `409 Conflict`), except that the operation has no side-effect (i.e. the resource is not updated).
 Additionally this resource validation algorithm can return non-blocking warnings, rather than only blocking errors (as is the case for a PUT operation).